 Perhaps you’ve never bought a Pinterest course.
 Or maybe you’ve purchased ten of them!
 Before you purchase another one, I’d like to share a set of criteria that you can use to evaluate whether that course is worth the money.

 I first found out about Melissa in 2013 when I needed help figuring out Pinterest.
-Her Pinning Perfect course was so easy to use and it really propelled me to a knowledge of how to effectively use Pinterest.
+Her Pinning Perfect course (no longer available) was so easy to use and it really propelled me to a knowledge of how to effectively use Pinterest.

 Knowing the Why Behind Purchasing a Pinterest Course